-§ 260-13 Tampering with Metermeter Operations.
+§ 260-13 Tampering with MetermeterMeter Operations.

-- A. No Customer eustomer or Person or his or her agent shall move, alter, or otherwise tamperperform a tampering event with regard to a meter.
+- A. No Customereustomer or Person or his or her agent shall move, alter, or otherwise tamperperform a tampering event with regard to a meter...
 No person may move or alter a meter without having first received the written consent and authorization of the Department of Public WorksWorksCommissioner and/or his/her designee to take such action.
-In the event that the Department of Public WorksWorksCommissioner and/or his/her designee to take such action.
-In the event that the meter, such customer or Person tampered or his or her agent has performed a tampering with a meter, such Customer or Person shall be subject to the following charges: [Amended 5-5-1998] - A charge in an amount based upon the actual water usage metered to such meter prior to the tampering-event, if determinable and if not, a best reasonable estimate. - (2) A charge in an amount equal to based upon-twice the billedestimated water usage for the Premises serviced by the meter equal to the usage for the in question during the preceding same billing period for the prior year. (s) or the corresponding billing period(s) during the year immediately preceding.

-such tampering event, whichever is greater.
+In the event that the Department of Public WorksWorksCommissioner and/or his/her designee shall determinesdetermine that a Customereustomer or Person tamperedor his or her agent has performed a tampering with a meter, such Customer or Person shall be subject to the following charges: [Amended 5-5-1998] - A charge in an amount based upon the actual water usage metered to such meter prior to the tampering-event, if determinable and if not, a best reasonable estimate. - (2) A charge in an amount equal to based upon twice the billed estimated water usage for the Premises serviced by the meter equal to the usage for the in question during the preceding same billing period for the prior year. (s) or the corresponding billing period(s) during the year immediately preceding such tampering event, whichever is greater.

-- (3) A charge for all costs associated with the repair and/or replacement of such meter. - (4) A reconnection fee as listed in § 260-33, Water Rate and Fee Schedule. - B. Anything in Subsection A above to the contrary notwithstanding, should a Customereustomer or hisor her agent, as a result of an emergency or other circumstances beyond his/hertheir control, mover or alterperform a tampering event with respect to a meter, without having received the prior written consent and authorization of the Department of Public Works-, SsuchWorksCommissioner.
-Such customer Customer may, upon appeal to the Utility Advisory Board in accordance with the provisions of § 260-19 and within its discretion, be relieved of any or all of the charges listed in Subsection A(1) through (4) above, provided that such customer Customer Customer or alteration in question within three business days of the occurrence of such tamperingevent. - C. Any provisions of this section to the contrary notwithstanding, tampering may be cause the occurrence of a tampering event without a customer and/or his/her agent having first obtained the written consent and authorization of the Commissioner of the Department of Public Works shallbecause for discontinuance of service to the customer. - D. For the purposes of this section, the term "tampering"event shall mean any unauthorized action which disables, disconnects, bypasses, or otherwise inhibits or prevents the tampers with a-water meter from operating or registering, so as to affect, in any way, the ability of such meter to accurately measure the water being supplied to a Customer.
-Such tamperingtamperingevent shall include, but shall not be limited to, any breaking or other disruption of the seal affixed to a meter pursuant to the provisions of § 260-12 of this chapter.
+- (3) A charge for all costs associated with the repair and/or replacement of such meter. - (4) A reconnection fee as listed in § 260-33, Water Rate and Fee Schedule. - B. Anything in Subsection A above to the contrary notwithstanding, should a Customereustomer or hisor her agent, as a result of an emergency or other circumstances beyond his/hertheir control, mover or alterperform a tampering event with respect to a meter, without having received the prior written consent and authorization of the Department of Public Works- Ssuch WorksCommissioner.
+Such eustomer Customer may, upon appeal to the Utility Advisory Board in accordance with the provisions of § 260-19 and within its discretion, be relieved of any or all of the charges listed in Subsection A(1) through (4) above, provided that such eustomer Customer shall have notified the Department of Public Works, in writing, of the movement or alteration in question within three business days of the occurrence of such tamperingevent. - C. Any provisions of this section to the contrary notwithstanding, tampering may be cause the occurrence of a tampering event without a customer and/or his/her agent having first obtained the written consent and authorization of the Commissioner of the Department of Public Works shall because for discontinuance of service to the customer. - D. For the purposes of this section, the term "tampering" event shall mean any unauthorized action which disables, disconnects, bypasses, or otherwise inhibits or prevents the tampers with a water meter from operating or registering, so as to affect, in any way, the ability of such meter to accurately measure the water being supplied to a Customer.
+Such tampering tampering event shall include, but shall not be limited to, any breaking or other disruption of the seal affixed to a meter pursuant to the provisions of § 260-12 of this chapter.

-§ 260-14 Outside readerReader.
+§ 260-14 Outside reader Reader.
 [Amended 3-6-2007]